cloudogu/redmine/docs/operations/redmine_plugins_en.md

 ## Removing plugins

-Removing a Redmine plugin is easy.
-To remove a plugin, delete or move the directory of the corresponding plugin from Redmine's plugin directory.
-The next time the Dogu restarts, the plugin removal will take effect.
+Removing a Redmine plugin is simple.
+To remove a plugin, one deletes or moves the directory of the corresponding plugin from Redmine's plugin directory.
+The next time Dogu is restarted, the removal will take effect.

-**Caution:**

-When removing plugins, be very careful not to empty or delete Redmine's entire plugin directory.
-Also, critical infrastructure plugins (especially the Redmine CAS plugin / `redmine_cas`) must not be deleted, as this will result in a broken dogu.
-A common characteristic is an unfamiliar login screen or the inability to log in to Redmine via CAS.
+When removing plugins, one should refrain from emptying or deleting Redmine's entire plugin directory.
+To rule out a defect after the restart, the following infrastructure-relevant plugins are backed up in the container image so that they can be restored if necessary:
+- redmine_cas
+- redmine_extended_rest_api
+- redmine_activerecord_session_store

+The `startup.sh` takes over the installation of the plugins in case one or more of the plugin directories have been deleted or moved.